-- (i) The manufacture and supply of magnets to tier 1 suppliers of all the two wheeler, three wheeler, passenger vehicles, electronic components and aerospace OEM sin India and worldwide, which we undertake through our magnet division. - (ii) The design, manufacture and supply of a wide range of garment trims in India i.e, woven labels, heat transfers, fabric printed labels, elastic & non-elastic tapes primarily to major garment / textile companies in India.
+- (i) The manufacture and supply of magnets to tier 1 suppliers of all the two wheeler, three wheeler, passenger vehicles, electronic components and aerospace OEMs in India and worldwide, which we undertake through our magnet division. - (ii) The design, manufacture and supply of a wide range of garment trims in India i.e, woven labels, heat transfers, fabric printed labels, elastic & non-elastic tapes primarily to major garment / textile companies in India.

-We have 3 operating manufacturing cum R&D facilities in India, 1 assembly and distribution facility in United Kingdom.
+We have 3 operating manufacturing cum R&D facilities in India.